Attendance and Punctuality

 - It sets positive patterns for the future.

 You don’t miss a moment of teaching and learning time!

 - It is disruptive if children come into a lesson late.

 Because we value attendance and punctuality so highly, we are always making a fuss of it!
 Each week, the classes with the highest attendance and punctuality in each key stage are publicly congratulated in Friday’s Assembly.

 At the end of each term, certificates are given out for individuals with 100% attendance.

 Routines and expectations

-Gates open at 8.45am with a member of the Senior leadership Team always at the gate to greet families.
-Children in Key Stage 1&2 be left at the gates and should go straight to their line but nursery and reception children should be taken to wall nearest to building 2 by the adult bringing them to school.
+Gates open at 8.40am with a member of the Senior leadership Team always at the gate to greet families.
+Children in Key Stage 1&2 be left at the gates and should go straight to their class.
+Nursery and Reception children will walk across the playground where they will be greeted by a staff member from their class.
 Children must be in their classrooms by 9am as this is when the register is taken.

-If children arrive late to school they must report to the Ms. Morrissey to let them know they are here, the reason for their lateness and to order their lunch.
+If children arrive late to school they must report to the Ms. Morrissey to let them know they are here, the reason for their lateness.